Degree of Pocahontas: Ritual

 The order has a secret ritual, signs and passwords.
 New members are required to attend an initiation ceremony.
 The Degree's sign of recognition was a right hand raised to face level with the two fore fingers extended, the last two fingers closed, and the thumb on the third finger, signifying "Who are you?"
 The correct answer was the same gesture with the left hand meaning "A friend".

-Philanthropy
+Political activity

 They have provided financial support to fight communism.